Applications are now being accepted for the 2022 BIPOC Journalism Student Awards until midnight November 20th.

 - Expected graduation year

-- Upload reference letter #1 from someone who explains why they think you should receive this award, including their name, email, phone number
+- NEW!
+Upload just one reference letter from someone who explains why they think you should receive this award, including their name, email, phone number

 - Upload two pieces of journalism (published or not) that you have written/created– print/audio/video accepted, audio and video to be no more than 30 minutes each